Different fabrics used in bed sheets...

 - This is easily the most popular fabric and has excellent wicking properties, which does an excellent job of drawing moisture away from the body.
 Good cotton can also feel wonderfully soft next to your skin.

-- Linen is made from
+- This is made from

-- Linen also wrinkles more than cotton.
+- Good linen is more durable than cotton, but also wrinkles more than cotton.

 - It washes like cotton and has good wicking properties.

 - Modal can be expensive, with costs exceeding $1,000 for a set of sheets.